 Jiyugaoka is a hodgepodge of small eateries and pubs.
 It is perfect for bar-hopping and snack-packing.
 The old school Japanese sandwiches - or Koppepan - at Tajima is a must, as well are the cinnamon bagels at Asanoya.

 Even though Asanoya is a tiny chain store, with two other branches in Nippori and Ikebukuro, I dare say that this is one of the best bakeries in Tokyo.
-At least for my Norwegian tastebuds, it easily beats Andersen, Boul'ange, Little Mermaid and all other chains store bakeries I've tried.
+At least for my Norwegian taste buds, it easily beats Andersen, Boul'ange, Little Mermaid and all other chains store bakeries I've tried.

 Then there's the cake shops.
 You will find loads of small kawaii sweet shops all over Jiyugaoka.
 Sweets Forest is a food court of only candy and cake shops, and a good place to get your blood sugar levels up to par.
 The best cake shop in town, however, is called Paris S'eveille.
 Not only will you get the molten chocolate cake of your life, but one of the best espressos in Tokyo.

 Some of the more unique specialist shops are the huge Tea Shop called Lupica and the tiny nut shop called Feve.
-Come her for all the tea flavors in the world, and nuts in colors and flavors you never knew existed.
+There you will find all the tea flavors in the world, and nuts in colors and flavors you never knew existed.
 For interior and furniture enthusiasts, the Acme Furniture branch in Jiyugaoka meets all your interior decoration needs.

-Jiyugaoka in short
+Jiyugaoka in Short

-It might be off the proverbial beaten path, but Jiyugaoka is well worth a visit when traveling to Tokyo.
+It might be off the proverbial beaten path, but Jiyugaoka is well-worth a visit when traveling to Tokyo.
 It is small but charming, with lots of personality and everyday Tokyo atmosphere.
-Jiyugaoka is cute, tasty, hip and laid back, all in one.
-And best of all, it is not overflowing with tourists like the more famous hipster villages, such as Shimokitazawa or Harajuku.
+Jiyugaoka is cute, tasty, hip, and laid back, all in one.
+And best of all, it is not overflowing with tourists, like the more famous hipster villages, such as Shimokitazawa or Harajuku.